 "C" means Centigrade.

 "Centrifugal chiller" means air conditioning equipment that utilizes a centrifugal compressor in a vapor-compression refrigeration cycle typically used for commercial comfort air conditioning.
-Under this definition, a centrifugal chiller is a chiller intended for com- fort cooling and does not include chillers for industrial process cooling and refrigeration.
+Under this definition, a centrifugal chiller is a stationary chiller intended for com- fort cooling and does not include chillers for industrial process cooling and refrigeration.

 "Code" means a collection of letters, numbers, graphics, or symbols that translates into a form that conveys the information provided by a dedicated or existing product label, or that can convey a user or reader to that information through electronic means (such as a QR code).